MagdK/portfolio_nextjs/works/fashionTrade-virtual-showroom/fashionTrade-virtual-showroom.md

 tags: Wireframe, User flows, Desktop layout, iOS app design, Sketch, Zeplin, InVision
 ---
 Project overview
-To simplify and digitalise fashion wholesale, we were entrusted with establishing an online showroom experience for brands and retailers.
+To simplify and digitalise fashion wholesale, the product team was entrusted with establishing an online showroom experience for brands and retailers.

 Problem
 The objective of fashionTrade was to simplify and digitalise wholesale trading between brands and retailers.
-Fashion wholesales, unlike other sectors, did not embrace the digital era; instead, trade takes place mostly through spreadsheets and on paper.
+Fashion wholesales, unlike other sectors, did not embrace the digital era; instead, trade takes place mostly via spreadsheet and paper.

-The purpose of this project was to provide a platform for companies to present their collections and make them available to merchants so that they could place orders without hassle.
+The purpose of this project was to provide a platform for companies to present their collections and make them available to retailers so that they could place orders without hassle.

 Objectives
 - Research and observe trading behaviour.